SelfSend/email-sanitizer-api/readme.md

 # email-sanitizer by SelfSend

-A modern, scalable, and secure API built with future-ready technologies.
-Designed for high performance and ease of maintenance.
+A high-performance and secure REST/GraphQL API built with Rust, PostgreSQL & Redis for cleaning email subscriber lists.
+Maintains sender reputation by validating, deduplicating, and pruning inactive emails.

 ## 🚀 Features